 The Inland Empire Media Group (IEMG) provides regulatory oversight of the City's cable companies for franchise compliance, consumer protection, and franchise renewal negotiations.
 IEMG operates and programs two cable channels, one public and one community/government, for the community with total programming hours in excess of 5,400 annually.
 IEMG Channels are seen locally in the Time Warner Cable and Charter Communications City of San Bernardino service areas, regionally on Verizon FIOSTV and in Southern California on AT&T U-verse.
 The IEMG also provides guidance and support to the Community Cable Television Commission.

 The mission of the San Bernardino Public Library is to provide free access to the world of ideas, information and creative experience for all citizens of San Bernardino.
 The Library is a cultural center where the people of San Bernardino come together to learn and participate in public discourse.
 It aids the community in the creation of informed and educated citizenry and provides opportunities for free lifelong learning and economic improvement.
-The San Bernardino Public Library is governed by an autonomous administrative Library Board of Trustees as provided by Article XII of the Charter of the City of San Bernardino.
+The San Bernardino Public Library is governed by an autonomous administrative Library Board of Trustees as provided by Section 602 of the Charter of the City of San Bernardino.
 Library services are provided at four sites: Norman F. Feldheym Central Library, Villasenor Library, Inghram Library, and Rowe Library.